AayushBeura/NoteNinja1.0/README.md

 ## ⚠️ Known Issues

-*   **PDF Files with No Content:** The application now handles PDF files with no content or invalid text, showing the user that there is no text to process.
-*   **Occasional Blank PDF:** The PDF generation is more robust, but you should verify that the data is valid before trying to generate a PDF.
 *   **System Audio Input:** The website is unable to capture the system audio input currently and work is under progress.

 ## 💡 Future Improvements